seichiyami/LearningWebAppDev/Chapter5/HW/README.md

 7.
 	I found creating the example page to be difficult, because everytime I added a little bit more functionality my output would dissapear, but this is due to my lack of experience.
-I think are team should use this database.
+I think our team should use this database.

 8.
 	The example I wrote could be expanded to retrieve a similair list of movies to the movie inputed.
 This can the be used to return a list of